 Law School Admissions

 The first step in the law school admissions process is getting a great LSAT score.
-Check out our LSAT Demon to start studying smarter.
+Click here to learn about the test.
+Then check out LSAT Demon to start studying smarter.

 As part of the LSAT, you'll need to do a writing sample.
 Here are some tips and a model sample.

-After you've got a kickass LSAT score, you'll need to start writing your personal statement and resume.
+After you've got a great LSAT score, you'll need to start writing your personal statement and resume.
 You may also want to write addenda and a diversity statement.

 We've got you covered.
-Check out our Episode Index for tips and Berkeley's advice (Ben and Nathan approved).
-Here's a blog post with all our admissions advice.
+Check out our Episode Archives for tips and Berkeley's advice (Ben and Nathan approved).
+Here's an article with an overview on admissions.

 Assessing Schools and Tuition Costs